gsiekaniec/LOTUS/README.md

 # g-LOTUS informations

-g-LOTUS is composed of the following four modules to process vcf files in GATK output (annotated with Funcotator):
+g-LOTUS is composed of the following four modules to process vcf files from GATK output (annotated with Funcotator):

 <p align="center">
   <a href="https://github.com/gsiekaniec/g-LOTUS/blob/main/README.md#filter">